bodkan/nea-over-time/README.md

 Full disclosure: I've been very lucky to have access to amazing computational resources (60 core machines with 1 TB RAM and a cluster with hundreds of nodes) and I often used them to their [full potential](https://twitter.com/fleventy5/status/801480069034164224).
-Unless you have similar resources, then it's not trivial to truly reproduce everything from scratch.
+Unless you have similar resources, it's not going to be trivial to reproduce all results from scratch.
 At the very least, it will take much longer to run all the simulations if you cannot parallelize them effectively.

-I will do my best to figure out a way to share the results of all simulations (a couple of hundreds of gigabytes), so it's possible to reproduce the final results and plots without re-running the whole simulation pipeline.
+If you don't want to re-run the whole simulation and analysis pipeline but still want to play around with results and plots, you can use the `rds` and `RData` files in the `data/` subdirectory.
+The `notebooks/figures_for_paper.ipynb` notebook is a good start, as it loads those processed R data files and uses them to generate plots for the paper.

 ## Python